Man killed by stepchildren's father in Tamarac, deputies say

 "They were loading the kid in the car to go to the hospital for surgery," Mclemore said.
 "From what I understand, someone came up behind them -- they suspect it was the child's father -- and shot him in the back."

-Authorities confirmed that the children's father, Ryan Inmon, of Pompano Beach, was arrested hours later after being found in the 800 block of Southwest Eighth Avenue in Pompano Beach.
+Authorities confirmed that the children's father, Inmon, was arrested hours later after being found in the 800 block of Southwest Eighth Avenue in Pompano Beach.

 "I'm upset because the kid has come a long way," Mclemore said.
 "He's come a long way, you know?
 He's trying to be a father, and he just recently was married.
 And it just don't make sense."